casuallama/codepath-prework/README.md

    - Video quality control options

 App Idea:
 A Pomodoro timer app that includes timer functionalities, a to-do list, focus music integration, goal-setting functions, and study day trackers.
+This will allow users to track productivity and gain better awareness of their time spent on studying.
+It will also help users minimize distractions while studying.

 ## Notes

 Describe any challenges encountered while building the app.

+Had some difficulties creating and linking the button functionality to the Storyboard file.
+Also saw some difficulties when running the program in the simulator.

 ## License